Last updated 25th July 2019

 With the help of the new CofE Labs blog, where the national Church of England digital team and other guest bloggers share their knowledge on design, photography, social media strategy and more, this page features a range of advice to assist parishes across Lancashire.

-Aimed specifically at those running social and web projects in churches, the advice should help grow the confidence of the Church's digital skills and help us to reach more people online.
+Aimed specifically at those running social and web projects in churches, the advice, available on this page, should help grow the confidence of the Church's digital skills and help us to reach more people online.

 There is also 'home-grown' Diocesan advice about using and engaging with our own diocesan social media channels.